Maritime trade in the Maya civilization: Chac Balam

 Chac Balam (18.18218N 87.87073W) is located on the north leeward side of Ambergris Caye, Belize and has an artificial harbour over 100 m wide.
 The site is arranged around a plaza with the structures on marl platforms faced with cut limestone.
 Artefacts indicative of long-distance trade found at Chac Balam include obsidian, basalt, slate, jade and pottery.
 Several burials have been excavated at the site including one of a male buried with jade artefacts and ritual bloodletting paraphernalia suggesting the individual was an elite, possibly even the ruler of Chac Balam.

 Chac Mool

 Chac Mool (21.1669N 86.8033W) is located in Cancún on the Caribbean coast of Yucatán.
 It has been identified as involved in transhipment and salt production and has artefacts associated with Chichen Itzá.
 The site was occupied from the Terminal Classic through to the Postclassic.

 El Meco

 El Meco (21.21083N 86.80416W) is located on the eastern side of the top of Yucatán, opposite Isla Mujeres.
-The site was occupied throughout the Classic and Postclassic, becoming prominent as a port with links to Chichen Itzá and Mayapán and as the possible control point of access to Isla Mujeres.
+The site was occupied throughout the Classic and Postclassic, becoming prominent as a port with links to Chichen Itza and Mayapan and as the possible control point of access to Isla Mujeres.